 LinkedIn may reveal personal information about developers for attribution purposes, handling inquiries from users or potential users, and other purposes LinkedIn reasonably deems necessary under these Terms.
 You understand and agree that LinkedIn may access, preserve, and disclose your personal information and your developer account details if required to do so by law or in a good faith belief that such access, preservation, or disclosure is reasonably necessary to comply with legal process or to protect the rights, property, or safety of LinkedIn, its affiliates or partners, its users, or the general public.

-As between you and us, we own all rights, title, and interest, including all intellectual property rights, in and to, the (a) APIs, and all elements, components, and executables of the APIs; (b) the Content available from the APIs; (c) our Website; and (d) our Brand Features (clauses (a)-(d) collectively, the “LinkedIn Materials”).
+As between you and us, we own all rights, title, and interest, including all intellectual property rights, in and to, the (a) APIs, and all elements, components, and executables of the APIs; (b) the Content available through the APIs; (c) our Website; and (d) our Brand Features (clauses (a)-(d) collectively, the “LinkedIn Materials”).
 Except for the express licenses granted in these Terms, LinkedIn does not grant you any right, title, or interest in the LinkedIn Materials.
 You agree to take such actions, including executing affidavits or other documents, as LinkedIn may reasonably request to effect, perfect, or confirm LinkedIn’s rights to the LinkedIn Materials.

 You represent and warrant to LinkedIn that, excluding LinkedIn Materials, you have the right to use, reproduce, transmit, copy, publicly display, publicly perform, and distribute your Application, and that use by LinkedIn and its users of your Application will not violate the rights of any third party (e.g., copyright, patent, trademark, or other proprietary right of any person or entity), or any applicable regulation or law, including the laws of any country in which your Application is made available.
 Except to the extent your Application contains LinkedIn Materials, LinkedIn claims no ownership or control over your Application.
 During the term of these Terms you hereby grant to us a paid-up, royalty-free, non-exclusive, worldwide, irrevocable right and license, under all of your intellectual property rights, to: (a) use, perform, and display your Application and its content for purposes of marketing, demonstrating, and making your Application available to users; (b) link to and direct users to your Application; and (c) sublicense the foregoing rights to our affiliates.
-Following the termination of these Terms and upon written request from you, LinkedIn will make commercially reasonable efforts, as determined in its sole discretion, to remove all references and links to your Application from the LinkedIn Website and service.
+Following the termination of these Terms and upon written request from you, LinkedIn will make commercially reasonable efforts, as determined in its sole discretion, to remove all references and links to your Application from the Website and service.
 LinkedIn has no other obligation to delete copies of, references to, or links to your Application.

-Term and Termination.
+7. Term and Termination